 Will Flog, But Also Burn

 If you’re wondering if a 2021 Kia Forte5 GT can follow a VW Golf GTI on a winding road, the answer is yes, but only if the driver is ready to brawl.
 While this Forte exhibits fantastic road composure thanks to a rock-solid architecture, a well tuned suspension and adequately quick steering, the fact that it’s not fitted with a limited slip differential means it’ll smoke its front tires the moment you apply too much power upon corner exit.
 This is the old school way of driving a front-wheel drive car, meaning you need to constantly dose your throttle inputs.But that’s not to say the Forte5 GT isn’t fun to drive, because it is.
 The manual gearbox may be a tad sloppier than in a Volkswagen, but gears do pop with a positive “snick”.
 The clutch is also light and bouncy, which allows you to thrash the thing and have a bit of old-fashion fun.
 The only part that got me infuriated was the amount of excessive rev hang the moment I’d dump the clutch at high revs.
 In that respect, a GTI is much more focused.The turbocharged four may be small, but it’s punchy and provides ample low-end torque with minimal turbo lag.
 It’s not the best sounding engine, and it runs out of puff at around 6,500 rpm, but what power it does provide is good enough to get this little Kia up and going in a jiffy.
 I was also impressed by the level of grip here, even with the absence of a limited-slip differential.You see, while the Forte5 GT will spin its tires while turning, it won’t necessarily plow, meaning you can still steer it towards the direction you want it to go, while burning rubber.
 It’s an odd way of tuning a car, almost as if the engineers outdid themselves in the suspension and chassis department, but the bean counters were too cheap to give them an actual performance diff.The Forte5 GT also boasts a fantastic interior, especially considering its bargain-basement price tag.
 There’s nothing inexpensive about the way this compact car looks and feels inside, with no real signs of cost cutting either.
 Material quality is above average and fit and finish is impeccable.
 Cabin insulation is also more than decent for a car of this price bracket, but a Mazda3 Turbo still feels considerably more upscale.There’s also good support from those sport bucket seats, and the entire cabin feels spacious.
-Rear seat leg and head clearance is rather fantastic in a Forte5.As for the hatch itself, it’ll engulf up to 741 liters of your gear without having to lower the rear seatback.
-That number is actually higher than for a Golf (493 liters), but also a Civic hatch (728 liters) and a Toyota Corolla hatchback (504 liters).The 2021 Kia Forte5 GT may not be as precise as a VW Golf GTI or even a Honda Civic Si out there in the wild, but it’s just as much fun to flog around on a winding road and, more importantly, it’s several thousand dollars less expensive.
+Rear seat leg and head clearance is rather fantastic in a Forte5.As for the hatch itself, it’ll engulf up to 428 liters of your gear without having to lower the rear seatback.
+That number is lower than a Golf (493 liters), a Civic hatch (693 liters) and a Toyota Corolla hatchback (504 liters).The 2021 Kia Forte5 GT may not be as precise as a VW Golf GTI or even a Honda Civic Si out there in the wild, but it’s just as much fun to flog around on a winding road and, more importantly, it’s several thousand dollars less expensive.
 Considering all the content, all the quality, all the performance and all the practicality you’ll be getting from this package, I reckon this Kia is currently the best kept secret the pocket rocket universe.

 Review of the 2021 Kia Forte5 GT by William Clavey